thedamon/radioslipstream/posts/2014-01-12-black-as-midnight-on-a-moonless-night.md

 ---
 Episode 139. [mp3](/radio/slipstream-139.mp3).
 Released January 12, 2014.

-<iframe width="100%" height="400" src="https://www.mixcloud.com/widget/iframe/?light=1&feed=%2Fradioslipstream%2Fblack-as-midnight-on-a-moonless-night%2F" frameborder="0" ></iframe>
-_
 Radio Slipstream is 9 years old today.
 That’s fucked.
 So here’s another episode.
 A bit of a gothic tint this time around (You can probably guess by acting out some of the names).
 A couple of classics.
-Some newer witchiness, and a bit of hip hop at the end&#8230; cuz.</p>
+Some newer witchiness, and a bit of hip hop at the end… cuz.

 Also, please try to pronounce Einstürzende Neubauten loudly at friends and enemies alike.

 Things to Note:
-– The kickass lyrics Nick Cave gifts to us at the end of Release the Bats (_&#8220;Baby is a cool machine/she moves to the pulse of a generator/she says damn that sex supreme/she says, she says damn that horror bat/sex horror sex bat sex horror sex vampire&#8221;_)
+– The kickass lyrics Nick Cave gifts to us at the end of Release the Bats (_“Baby is a cool machine/she moves to the pulse of a generator/she says damn that sex supreme/she says, she says damn that horror bat/sex horror sex bat sex horror sex vampire”_)
-– If you want to talk about the term &#8220;underrated&#8221;, check out Rowland S. Howard’s 1999 album.
-I’d even go so far as to use the term &#8220;hidden gem.&#8221;
+– If you want to talk about the term “underrated”, check out Rowland S. Howard’s 1999 album.
+I’d even go so far as to use the term “hidden gem.”
 – King Krule’s awesome accent.
 – Capping it off with a self-titled album’s title track!
 So cool.